dimitriwalters/url-shortener/README.md

 # shortener

-A url shortener, with more swag.
-Create a url easily with no hassle, built using Firebase and Javascript.
+A url shortener built with just JavaScript and Firebase.